 On the other side of the Atlantic Ocean, the pre-Columbian Native Americans mined the stone and shamans used the stone in their ceremonies.
 They adorned the sky and the gem resembled the sky…

 And until today the gem is popular in Native American jewelry.
-This started in the 1880s when a trader advised a silver smith from the Navajo tribe to use silver coins and turquoise to make jewelry of.
+This started in the 1880s when a trader advised a silversmith from the Navajo tribe to use silver coins and turquoise to make jewelry.

-Especially the Apache tribe attach the gem to their bows and later to their guns since they believed that the gem improved the accuracy of the man who used the weapon.
+Especially the Apache tribe attached the gem to their bows and later to their guns since they believed that the gem improved the accuracy of the man who used the weapon.

 From the Native Americans in the United States, the gem was brought in trading missions to South America.
 We know that the Aztecs in that region loved the gemstone and they expected protective power from it.
 We found a lot of ceremonial masks, shields, and also knives decorated with this stone.